 Kimberley Motley is an international human rights lawyer and women’s rights activist.
 Also the first foreign litigator working in Afghanistan.
 Armed with an unwavering determination and a passion for justice, she navigates the country’s punitive and capricious legal system with unprecedented success.
 In keynotes, she talks about the global human rights economy, and how and why we should all pay attention to—and take full advantage of—the rule of law.

 “Many NGOs have valiantly taken on [helping Afghan women] in the last decade, but no Western woman has actually gone on to litigate for them in the courtroom.
 [Kimberley] Motley did.
 She would take on desperate cases, often making them high profile by means of clever publicity and social-media tactics.
 She works these cases pro bono and has not lost a single one.”— Vanity Fair

-The feature documentary about her work, Motley’s Law, was released in the fall of 2015, and won the Grand Jury Prize at DOC NYC, New York’s Documentary Festival.
+The feature documentary about her work, Motley’s Law, won the Grand Jury Prize at DOC NYC, New York’s Documentary Festival.
 Her expert legal work and legal research and precedent has earned international attention with segments on CNN, the BBC, NBC, and Dan Rather Reports, as well as articles in The New York Times, Vanity Fair, The Guardian, The Washington Post, and The Huffington Post, among many others.
 Motley has also published several articles on juvenile justice and contemporary legal issues in Afghanistan.
 In her lectures around the world (including at TEDGlobal), Motley shares her breadth of international law and her experiences handling criminal, commercial, civil, and human rights issues.
 She is the daughter of a North Korean refugee mother and an ex-military African American father, and initially served as an attorney with the Wisconsin State Public Defender’s Office, where she litigated hundreds of criminal, civil and juvenile cases.